of Haworth.............

 Gent.of Stanbury and his

-son, Joseph, purchased the manor of Haworth in 1671 from Nicholas Sladen.
+son, Joseph, purchased the manor of Haworth and Harden in 1671 from Nicholas

-Joseph's son David bequeathed the manor in 1724 to William of Oldfield's
+Joseph's son David bequeathed the manor in 1724 to William Midgley senior's

-son, Joseph (will dated 5th March 1724).
-This Joseph is probably the
+(of Oldfield in the manor of Stanbury) son, Joseph (will dated 5th March 1724).
+This Joseph may be the father

-same person as that mentioned in the Charity board shown above5.
+of the Joseph mentioned in the charity board shown above5.

 Manor records of Stanbury show the same William Midgley